bkstamm67/projects/camping/README.md

 * I would add in more error checking - i.e. I would add some checking that the json object was valid as were the values supplied.

 * With error checking, I would add more elegant way of handling those errors and communicate that to user.

-* More testing for the Driver, including various date permunations.